MuyePan/QmlLibcameraForRpi/README.md

 # Using Qt Quick/QML with libcamera on Raspberry Pi
-This page shows how to use QmlLibcamera.
+This is an demo to show how to use QML and Qt Quick with libcamera support snapshot and recording.
+It has been tested on Rapsberry Pi 4B.

 It is highly recommended to watch video tutorial as there is additional content in the video tutorial.